 With over 365 sandy white beaches, a tropical, sunny climate, and a relaxing pace of life, it’s no wonder that Antigua, coupled with its sister island Barbuda, is one of the Caribbean’s most attractive tourist destinations.
-But besides attracting short-term visitors to its shores, in recent years Antigua and Barbuda has caught the eyes of foreign investors, retirees, and digital-savvy entrepreneurs, thanks to friendly immigration requirements and tax policies.
-Having permanent residency in the country, you won’t have to worry about income tax, capital gains tax, inheritance tax or wealth tax on worldwide income or assets.
+But besides attracting short-term visitors to its shores, in recent years, Antigua and Barbuda has caught the eyes of foreign investors, retirees, and digital-savvy entrepreneurs, thanks to friendly immigration requirements and tax policies.
+Having a permanent residency in the country, you won’t have to worry about income tax, capital gains tax, inheritance tax, or wealth tax on worldwide income or assets.

-In this article, you’ll find how to get your Antigua visa, especially the Permanent Residency Program and the Nomad Digital Residence Program.
+In this article, you’ll find out how to get your Antigua visa, especially the Permanent Residency Program and the Nomad Digital Residence Program.